Turbidity Barrier Uses

 Question: I am just getting started in the construction business and with the Clean Water Act, I need to stay in compliance.
 I was told that a turbidity barrier is a BMP for this.
 What is it made of?
 How is it used?

 Answer:Thanks for contacting GEI Works.
-I'm happy to tell you about the functions of a Turbidity Barrier.
+I'm happy to tell you about the functions of a Turbidity Curtain.
 This BMP is also known as a silt curtain and is made from reinforced impermeable PVC fabric.
 It has 6" Marine Grade Floats to keep the curtain afloat in the water.
 It can also be made with a permeable geotextile fabric (for the skirt).

 A turbidity curtain is used to provide sedimentation protection for a watercourse from up slope land disturbance where conventional erosion and sediment controls cannot be used, or from dredging or filling within the watercourse.
 The sediment is contained and ultimately settles, keeping the remaining water clean and free of sediment that may be contaminated from site runoff.